About the course

 Financial support from the training provider

 HTTP will help you to apply for bursaries and student loans prior to starting the course.
-Please be aware that the first payment is at the start of October, after the course has commenced so you will need to plan how your finances accordingly.
+Please be aware that the first payment is at the start of October after the course has commenced so you will need to plan your finances accordingly.
+Bursaries are paid in equal instalments over 10 months, The last payment is July.

 You will be a graduate, preferably with a 1st or 2:1 but we will also consider applicants who have a 2:2 who can demonstrate an aptitude and a passion for teaching.
 Your degree should have at least 50% study in your chosen teaching subject.
 However, HTTP can arrange for you to follow a Subject Knowledge Enhancement Course before commencement of the training: a free of charge, on-line learning starting regularly throughout the year.